The wind with nothing.

 The stone’s directions.

 Rock as Gloss is Mark Goodwin‘s sixth full-length book of poems.
-A beautifully produced 184-page hardback, it is available from Longbarrow Press for £12.99 (with free UK delivery until 28 Feb 2019).
+A beautifully produced 184-page hardback, it is available from Longbarrow Press for £12.99 (+ P&P).
 You can order the book securely by clicking on the relevant PayPal button above.

 Divided into four ‘compasses’, Rock as Gloss offers a variety of approaches to ‘the rock in hand’ (whether gritstone or slate), or the fell under foot (whether on or off the map), and also enacts a dialogue with the culture and literature of climbing and fell-walking, speaking to (and through) Menlove Edwards, Ted Hughes, Coleridge and others.
 The poems and fictions of Rock as Gloss navigate imaginary and actual journeys through textures of movement and stillness, setting down lines ‘touched by gravity’.

 You can listen to some of Mark Goodwin’s ‘sound-enhanced’ recordings of poems from the book here.
 Click on the links at the top of this page to read poems and fictions from the book.

 Rock as Gloss was a category finalist (Mountain Fiction & Poetry) for the 2019 Banff Mountain Book Competition.